Page updated 1 March 2021

 It's October and Diana and I try to make arrangements to go canoeing with friends Izy and Kevin at Hickling, but it doesn't work out that way.

-I get an invitation to assist with the launch of a friend's Pirate at the boatyard just a mile from home and then go on the initial voyage to his mooring at Barton Broad.
+I get an invitation to assist with the launch of Ian's Pirate at the boatyard just a mile from home and then go on the initial voyage to his mooring at Barton Broad.